Diegocuadros1/Social_media_video_bot/README.md

 If you would like to change the amount of questions being run, you can change the AMOUNT_OF_QUESTIONS variable at the top of generate_content.py
 - Keep in mind that moviepy concatination is extremely slow, depending on the amount of questions 10 questions could take over an hour

+Answer the series of questions to generate your questions.
+When your questions are finished, look inside of the tts output folder and try to find out if the voice matches the required voice that you want.
+If it doesn't you can regenerate the text to speech.
+Once text to speech is approved, it will generate the video, and it will output as a video titled final_video.mp4

 Run main.py

 A rundown on how the program works